-All of the patent applications that we own or in-license, including the original TRuC trademark filings, are still in the early stages of prosecution and no claims have yet issued.
-Examination of most of the patent applications that we own has not yet commenced, because they are either provisional applications or Patent Cooperation Treaty (PCT)

-applications that are not examined.
+All of the patent applications that we own or in-license, including our trademark filings, are still in the early stages of prosecution and no claims have yet issued.
+Examination of most of the patent applications that we own has not yet commenced, because they are either provisional applications or Patent Cooperation Treaty (PCT) applications that are not examined.
 We will need to decide whether and where to pursue protection for the inventions disclosed in these provisional and PCT applications before applicable statutory deadlines, our applications will only be examined in jurisdictions where we elect to pursue protection, and we will only have the opportunity to attempt to obtain patents in such jurisdictions where we elect to pursue protection.
 We are seeking protection across a range of commercially important territories, including (but not limited to) countries in North America, Europe, and Asia.
-As of September 30, 2018, our patent portfolio includes at least 15 pending U.S. provisional or nonprovisional patent applications, at least five pending Patent Cooperation Treaty (PCT) international applications, and at least 19 pending foreign patent applications, which patent applications we own or in-license.
+As of December 15, 2018, our patent portfolio includes at least 15 pending U.S. provisional or nonprovisional patent applications including one allowed U.S. nonprovisional patent application, at least five pending Patent Cooperation Treaty (PCT) international applications, and at least 19 pending foreign patent applications, which patent applications we own or in-license.
 The claims of these patent applications are directed toward various aspects of our product candidates and research programs including compositions of matter, methods of use, and processes.
-These patent applications, if issued, are expected to expire on various dates from 2036 through 2039, in each case without taking into account any possible patent term adjustments or extensions.
+These owned and in-licensed patent applications, if issued, are expected to expire on various dates from 2036 through 2039, in each case without taking into account any possible patent term adjustments or extensions.

-Within our patent portfolio, as of September 30, 2018, we own at least six pending U.S. provisional or U.S. nonprovisional patent applications, at least two pending PCT international applications, and at least 14 pending foreign patent applications, and had a nonexclusive license from Harpoon Therapeutics, Inc. (Harpoon) to at least one pending U.S. provisional or U.S. nonprovisional patent application, and at least one pending PCT international application, and had an exclusive license to at least four pending foreign patent applications that include claims directed to TC-210, such as compositions of matter, manufacturing precursors or uses thereof.
-These patent applications, if issued, are expected to expire on various dates from 2036 through 2039, in each case without taking into account any possible patent term adjustment or extensions.
+Within our patent portfolio, as of December 15, 2018, we owned at least six pending U.S. provisional or U.S. nonprovisional patent applications including one allowed U.S. nonprovisional patent application, at least two pending PCT international applications, and at least 14 pending foreign patent applications, and had a nonexclusive license from Harpoon Therapeutics, Inc. (Harpoon) to at least one pending U.S. provisional or U.S. nonprovisional patent application, and at least one pending PCT international application, and had an exclusive license to at least four pending foreign patent applications that include claims directed to TC-210, such as compositions of matter, manufacturing precursors or uses thereof.
+These owned and in-licensed patent applications, if issued, are expected to expire on various dates from 2036 through 2039, in each case without taking into account any possible patent term adjustment or extensions.

-Within our patent portfolio, as of September 30, 2018, we owned at least six pending U.S. provisional or U.S. nonprovisional patent applications, at least one pending PCT international application, and at least 13 pending foreign patent applications, and had an exclusive license to at least four pending foreign patent applications that include claims directed to TC-220, such as compositions of matter, manufacturing precursors or uses thereof.
-These owned patent applications, if issued, are expected to expire on various dates from 2036 through 2039, in each case without taking into account any possible patent term adjustment or extensions.
+Within our patent portfolio, as of December 15, 2018, we owned at least six pending U.S. provisional or U.S. nonprovisional patent applications, at least one pending PCT international application, and at least 13 pending foreign patent applications, and had an exclusive license to at least four pending foreign patent applications that include claims directed to TC-220, such as compositions of matter, manufacturing precursors or uses thereof.
+These owned and in-licensed patent applications, if issued, are expected to expire on various dates from 2036 through 2039, in each case without taking into account any possible patent term adjustment or extensions.